Kristen Britain

-Kristen Britain is an American author.
-She wrote Green Rider (which was nominated for the Crawford Award), First Rider's Call, The High King's Tomb, Blackveil (which was nominated for the David Gemmell Legend Award), and Mirror Sight.
-The sixth book in the Green Rider series, Firebrand, was released February 28, 2017.
-The seventh book "Winterlight" was released September 2021.
+Kristen Britain (born October 18, 1965) is an American author.
+She is the author of the fantasy series Green Rider which includes the eponymous first volume (nominated for the Crawford Award), First Rider's Call, The High King's Tomb, Blackveil (nominated for the David Gemmell Legend Award), and Mirror Sight.

 Early life and education

 Britain grew up in the Finger Lakes region of New York State, where she started her first novel — an undersea fantasy featuring herself and her friends — at the age of nine.
 She published her first book, a cartoon collection called Horses and Horsepeople, at the age of thirteen.

 After completing her degree in film production, with a minor in writing, at Ithaca College in 1987, she went to work for the National Park Service in 1988 after a conversation with a park ranger during a visit to Women's Rights National Historical Park.